jfacorro/clojure-lab/docs/manual.md

 ## File Explorer

-This control allows you to browse and open any number of directories, which will be added as items and will let you access in a quick and practical way to the files you will be working with.
+This control allows you to browse and open any number of directories, which will be added as items and will let you access in a quick and practical way, the files you will be working with.
 To add a directory simply press <kbd>Ctrl</kbd>+<kbd>D</kbd> or the button **Add dir** on the top of the control.

 ![][file-explorer]